 Kenzie first started job-shadowing at a local veterinary clinic as a teenager, which she would do for two summers straight.
 It only confirmed what she already suspected: that animal medicine was the perfect path for her.
 After high school, she attended the Large Animal Vet Tech Program at Northeast Iowa Community College to earn her credentials as a Technician.
 One of her professors had a job opening at the clinic they owned, and that’s how Kenzie joined the team here at Critters & Such Pet Care!
 She’s been a member of the hospital family since the spring of 2017 and couldn’t be happier to continue tending to the animal companions of the area.

 Most of Kenzie’s free time away from work is spent with her family.
-She and her husband have two wonderful children and also share their home with several pets.
-The family has a dog—Kenzie trained her pup from the time it was only 8 weeks old!—as well as a pair of cats and a loveable chinchilla.
+She and her husband have three wonderful children and also share their home with several pets.
+The family has a dog—Kenzie trained her pup from the time it was only 8 weeks old!—as well as a cat and a loveable chinchilla.

 Alicia has been surrounded by animals ever since her earliest days.
 Her father trained horses, and she also spent time with cows, dogs, cats, rabbits, goats, sheep, and more.
 Alicia always knew that she wanted to do her part to better the lives of all the animals she possibly could.
 Now, she gets to do just that as a Veterinary Assistant with the Critters & Such Pet Care team!